 These following requirements are for admission to the regular full- or part-time Master of Social Work (MSW) Program at Western Carolina University:

-There are a number of ways that you can find aid for your Master's Degree.
+There are a number of ways that you can finance your Master's Degree.

 For more information on funding your Masters of Social Work please contact Dr. Pat Morse at firstname.lastname@example.org or 828.227.7112.